joshayala/jamming/README.md

 5. Once finished, click 'SAVE TO SPOTIFY'

 ## Status
-The goals for the assignnment have been completed as of May 8th, 2024, however additional components for this project are in the progress.
+The goals for the assignnment have been completed as of May 8th, 2024.
+Additional components for this project are under consideration.

 ## License
-This Project has a MIT License.
+This Project has an MIT License.

 ## Disclaimers
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).